Preparing Your Business for Sale

 Strategic Buyers – Generally the highest-paying buyer group, strategic buyers are companies that operate in the same industry or an adjacent one.
 Strategic buyers include competitors, suppliers, or customers.
 They have the objective of integrating a business into the one they currently own.
 They are looking for an opportunity to grow and expand their product lines and services within the same market while incorporating aspects of the acquired company.

 Financial Buyers – Conversely, a financial buyer is usually a private equity (“PE”) firm or a fund with committed capital to be used for acquisitions.
 These buyers have defined criteria for the types of deals they will pursue.
 Their goal is to improve the business and exit at a point in the future to increase return on investment.

 Individuals Buyers – These buyers are self-financed individuals looking to purchase and manage their own company.
 This group includes entrepreneurs and managers who see the business for sale as a gateway to a secure job, income, or lifestyle.
 Because individual buyers are least capable of securing significant financing, they are more common among small to mid-sized businesses.

-An experienced M&A Advisory firm will generally have an extensive network of all groups of buyers across multiple industries, allowing it to solicit interest and find the right buyer for a business.
+An experienced M&A Advisory firm and business brokerage will generally have an extensive network of all groups of buyers across multiple industries, allowing it to solicit interest and find the right buyer for a business.